oceantracker/oceantracker/docs/info/parameter_ref/settings.rst

 		- default: ``No user note``

 	* ``water_density`` :   ``<class 'float'>``   *<optional>*
-		Description: Water density, default is seawater, an example of use is in calculating friction velocity from bottom stress,
+		Description: Water density , default is seawater, an example of use is in calculating friction velocity from bottom stress,

 		- default: ``1025.0``
 		- min: ``900.0``